reandimo/wp-starter-theme/FULL-README.md

 ## Quick Tweaks

-- Change investor logo and background color on the `wp-login.php` page: just go to `theme-name/resources/styles/admin/wp-login.scss` and edit the CSS as you need.
+- Change website logo and background color on the `wp-login.php` page: just go to `theme-name/resources/styles/admin/wp-login.scss` and edit the CSS as you need.

 ## WordPress Development Resources